ucynik/ZOOTLAB/README.md

 # You're Done!

 Hopefully you were able to cram all that into your head.
 Your map should have basic functionality at this point and you can view it play out by pressing the play button at the top middle of the view window.
+To record, the Recorder package for Unity works quite nicely.

 This guide served as a basic set of instructions to get a working map down, and will be expanded as more features are implemented.
 As for specific instructions for replicating Arknights' maps' aesthetic effects, perhaps I will make a guide for that in the future.
 Thank you for giving ZOOTLAB a try.